ramrom/rams_dot_files/cheatsheets/git_cheatsheet.md

     - basically set`useHttpPath` to see full url, and url must have username in it

 ## GITHUB
+- diffs
-- tag diff: in gh UI goto tags, https://github.com/myorg/myrepo/releases/tag/mytag , then left side hit `compare`
+    - by tag through the GUI: goto tags, https://github.com/myorg/myrepo/releases/tag/mytag , then left side hit `compare`
+    - or direct URL: https://github.com/myorg/myrepo/compare/v3.2.1...master  (either can be branch name or tag or commit hash)
 - keyboard shortcuts: https://docs.github.com/en/github/getting-started-with-github/keyboard-shortcuts
     - s or /  ->  focus search bar
     - g + i -> go to issues tab